Which agile principles do you think are most important?

 Senior Vice President, Engineering in Software2 years ago

-1. Deliver working software frequently2.
-Welcome changing requirements
+1. Deliver working software frequently

 3. At regular intervals, the team reflects on how to become more effective